 The District would like to extend genuine appreciation to the staff members in the Financial Services Department as well as those throughout the District whose efforts helped compile this report.
 The efforts of Administration and the Governing Board for their continuous efforts to improve Mohave Community College through responsible financial planning are also appreciated.
-Also, many thanks are extended to the professionals at the Office of the Auditor General for completing a timely and productive audit.
+Also, many thanks are extended to the professionals at Snyder & Butler, CPAs, PLLC for completing a timely and productive audit.